What are Literature Circles & how to use Lit Circles in High School Spanish?

 Literature Circle Unit Plan in Spanish class

-Reading & Discussion
+Reading & Discussion Days

 Guided Interpersonal Speaking

-Every few days we had a more structured interpersonal time which is required to be completely in Spanish.
+Every few days we had a more structured interpersonal time which required us to be completely in Spanish.
 I give a topic (characters, setting, theme, plot, dram, critique, etc), set a timer for 10-15 minutes, and then walk around informatively assessing.
 I have a Slideshow with timers, topics & prompts in my unit.
 It is meant to be like a casual book club and students may use their books and notes.

-We usualy start in their set books to discuss.
+We usually start in their set books to discuss.
 Then we sometimes each group numbers off, and one person from each book forms new chat circles.
 This gives them a chance to chat with someone new and actually ask questions about a book they do not know about.
 It also ensures that each person in the group is an expert on their book.
-To support all stundets, you could use questions cards if needed. *This is often where the real magic of lit circle happens*
+To support all students, you could use questions cards if needed. *This is often where the real magic of lit circle happens*

 Guided Writing